AlbertoMussali/AlbertoMussali.github.io/_pages/about.md

 Beyond the final outcomes, I'll also provide insights into the inspiration, hurdles, and triumphs that accompanied each project.
 This portfolio isn't just a display; it's an invitation to witness my growth and engineering mindset.

-Thank you for visiting and taking the time to explore my projects.
+Thank you for visiting and taking the time to explore my [projects](/projects), [CV](/cv), or a recent interview with UBC's Applied Science: [Innovating Solutions: Learning From Research, Trial And Error](https://engineering.ubc.ca/spotlight/student/innovating-solutions-learning-research-trial-and-error).
 I hope they inspire you and provide a glimpse into my world.